 - a.
-Please make arrangements to reserve OVER LAND airspace for potential media flights during two periods for a normal two-day show schedule. - (1) Arrival day 2.5 hours after the arrival of the F-16s - (2) Practice day from 1130 -1300 L. - (3) Confirm times for media flights with the Thunderbird Air Show Events Coordinator prior to scheduling the airspace with the controlling agency. - b.
+Please make arrangements to reserve OVER LAND airspace for potential media or hometown hero flights. - (1) Confirm times for media/hometown hero flights with the Thunderbird Air Show Events Coordinator or Thunderbird #8 prior to scheduling the airspace with the controlling agency. - (2) Typically, these occur concurrently with the afternoon practice on Friday.
+There is a potential for the media/hometown hero ride to share the TFR with the Delta for the afternoon practice but a weather backup option for airspace must be in place. - b.
 Our preferred airspace is a military operating area (MOA) or restricted area large enough for aerobatic flight in a high-performance fighter.
 The airspace should be at least 10 NM x 10 NM in size, and from 1,000 feet AGL to 18,000 feet MSL scheduled for 1.5 hours.
 The area MUST be over land, and should be no further than 60 NM away from the field if possible. - c.
 Please coordinate with the owning agency of the MOA (usually military base operations) to schedule the MOA or restricted area.
 Additionally, if available, request a copy of the flying squadron in-flight guide page for the applicable MOA or restricted area.